markvnr/MPI-Heterogeneity-RainbowTables-Experiment-Data/README.md

 # MPI-Heterogeneity-RainbowTables-Experiment-Data

-This repository contains experimental data supporting the study titled **"Parallel Algorithm for Rainbow Tables Generation on Heterogeneous CPU Cluster"** (forthcoming).
+This repository contains experimental data supporting the study titled **"Parallel Algorithm with Benchmark-Based Load Balancing for Rainbow Table Generation on Heterogeneous CPU Cluster"**.

 ## Overview